polganesh/springk8s/README.md

   - Deploy application as single unit in k8s cluster
   - Rollback to earlier version
 - Integration of other Helm charts as Sub Chart. it helps breaking application in small pieces.
 In current case we use _mongodb   helm chart_ from helm stable repository
 - Use  k8s configmap and secret in Java Spring Boot application.
+Please refer _com.poc.springk8s.MongoConfig_ and _deployment.yaml_ present inside helm chart of this project

 ## Further Possible Improvements
 - Utilise Ingress to save cost